SummaryRead the full fact sheet

 People with weakened immune systems who source their drinking water from tanks, bores or dams should seek advice from their doctor as to what precautions should be taken in relation to using such water sources as drinking water (which may involve always boiling water prior to consumption).

 What to do if there’s a dead animal in the tank

 A dead animal in your tank will not necessarily cause illness if you drink the water but it is best to take precautions.
-You should:

 The Environmental Health Unit’s Water Program, Victorian Department of Health, provides online information about keeping your supply of drinking water safe and healthy.

 - Environmental health officer at your local council.